-The intention of this post is to equip the reader with a better understanding of what affiliate links are all about, and how to use them to your advantage (without being a scheming, lying asshole of a blogger).
+The intention of this post is to equip the reader with a better understanding of what ads and sponsored content are all about, and how they compare with affiliate links in terms of making money from your blog.

 This post is written with disability in mind: it’s by a deaf blogger and for other bloggers with disabilities.

 You would think that ads are simple, right?
 And maybe they are – money in exchange for indirectly promoting something on your site.
 What I suspect that a lot of bloggers don’t quite know though, is how many types of ads there are, exactly: